Geethss/HybridRAG/docs/ARCHITECTURE.md

 ## 1. Introduction/Overview

-This document outlines the architecture of EventBot.
+This document outlines the architecture of HybridRAG.
 The system comprises a FastAPI-based Python backend and a Streamlit-based Python frontend.
 The backend processes PDF documents, extracting text for vector storage (Pinecone) and tables for relational storage (MySQL).
 It answers user questions using an agentic system involving Retrieval Augmented Generation (RAG) with Google Gemini, table data querying, and intelligent response combination.
 The frontend provides a user interface for uploading PDFs and interacting with the chatbot.

 The architecture emphasizes modularity, separating concerns into distinct components for the user interface, backend request handling, core processing logic (including multiple agents and services), external service interactions, and configuration management.
 This approach aims for maintainability, scalability, and clarity.